 In the report, Spearheading HR Transformation with Workforce Intelligence: Lessons from the Healthcare Industry, Harvard Business Review Analytic Services found that the further companies advance on this curve, the more they can proactively use data to make fact-based organizational decisions.

-The ultimate quest of workforce intelligence is to determine how employee behavior, performance, and attitudes contribute to or correlate with patient outcomes, such as:
+The ultimate quest of people analytics is to determine how employee behavior, performance, and attitudes contribute to or correlate with patient outcomes, such as:

 - Does higher employee engagement lead to higher patient satisfaction?